justimmo/php-sdk/doc/basics.md

 Abstraction
 -----------
 The concept of this SDK is to abstract the JUSTIMMO Api to a point that you just have to change the mapper and wrapper of a Query to use a different version of the Api.
 To achieve this the api uses Dependency Injection.
-If you don't want to build you dependencies by hand when using the api, you can use a <a href="http://symfony.com/doc/current/components/dependency_injection/introduction.html" target="_blank">DependencyInjection Container</a>.
+If you don't want to build you dependencies by hand when using the api, you can use a <a href="http://symfony.com/doc/current/components/dependency_injection/introduction.html" target="_blank">Dependency Injection Container</a>.

 Queries
 -------